oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 1. Click the set **Database Administrators** to see the database administrators assigned in this group
     ![AVDF](./images/360-9c.png "AVDF - Privilege User Sets")
-    **Note** This privileged user set is created for you in this Livelab instance by terraform.
+    **Note**: This privileged user set is created for you in this Livelab instance by terraform.
 Consider creating such sets to simply the management of policies.

 </details>